mkyleUD/Caviness-HPC-Shell/_episodes/00-hpc-intro.md

 Caviness is University of Delaware's (UD) third community cluster.
 It was deployed in July 2018 and is a distributed-memory Linux cluster.
 It is based on a rolling-upgradeable model for expansion and replacement of hardware over time.
-The first generation consists of 126 compute nodes (4536 cores, 24.6 TB memory).
-The nodes are built of Intel “Broadwell” 18-core processors in a dual-socket configuration for 36-cores per node.
-An OmniPath network fabric supports high-speed communication and the Lustre filesystem (approximately 200 TB of usable space).
-Gigabit and 10-Gigabit Ethernet networks provide access to additional filesystems and the campus network.
+For more information on the specifics of Caviness hardware please vist the [Caviness](https://docs.hpc.udel.edu/abstract/caviness/caviness) page.
 The cluster was purchased with a proposed 5 year life to the first generation hardware, putting its refresh in the April 2023 to June 2023 time period.